What are elements that characterize hot springs?

 The source of the spring is too hot (142 degrees) that the water input is intermittently operated.

-Despite the fault, tubs are kept perfectly clean.
+Despite the fault, tubs are kept perfectly clean due to few visitors.

-The tub near the river is so small that you can enjoy the freshest water.
+This tub near the river is small enough to enjoy the freshest water.

-At the bottom and edge of the tubs, there are many mineral deposits, which prove it an excellent hot spring.
+At the bottom and edge of the tub, there are many mineral deposits, which prove the excellent quality.

 This depth of the tub is deeper than other ones, so that it looks emerald green, which reminds us of the hot springs in Yellowstone National Park.